Best iWatch Bands of 2021

 Simply put, we measured how many colors are available at the time of writing.
 The iYou Sport Loop was the clear standout in this metric with 35 colors at the time of writing.
 It was followed by the Tovelo Sport Band with 27 colors and Admaster with 14.
 The worst performer was the Nomad Modern Strap, available in only one color.

-After side-by-side testing in multiple scenarios and applications, we ranked the Best iWatch bands of 2020 to help you find the best one to suit your style and needs.
+After side-by-side testing in multiple scenarios and applications, we ranked the Best iWatch bands to help you find the best one to suit your style and needs.
 We put each band through a series of tests to highlight key performance metrics, including aesthetics, comfort and fit, versatility, and color selection.
 After testing, we compiled a list of strengths and weaknesses for each band to show where some shined and some fell short.

 — Conor Barry & Buck Yedor